A lightweight NAS management UI written in Go — built for Linux and FreeBSD,

 I run a Kobol Helios64 as my home NAS — a five-bay ARM board that deserves better than the software ecosystem currently offers it.
 The existing storage UIs I tried were either too heavy, too opinionated about the underlying distribution, or simply unmaintained.
 None of them gave me a clean, no-nonsense window into my ZFS pools without pulling in a container runtime, a database, or a Node.js server alongside them.

 What I wanted was simple: observe and manage my storage from a browser, on a machine that stays as close to a vanilla Linux or FreeBSD installation as possible.
 No agents, no daemons-within-daemons, no frameworks that outlive their welcome.
-Just a single compiled binary, some Ansible playbooks, and a handful of static files.
+Just a single compiled binary, some Ansible playbooks, and a handful of static files with a lightweight reactive store for efficient UI updates.

 If you run a Helios64, an old server, or any ZFS box where you care about what is actually installed on it, this might be the tool for you.